HackYourFuture/databases/setup-db.md

 mysql> grant all privileges on *.* to 'hyfuser'@'localhost';

+# Step 3: This command flushes all privileges

+msyql> flush privileges;

-# Step 3: This command creates a database named 'userdb'
+# Step 4: This command creates a database named 'userdb'

 mysql> create database userdb;
 ```